toptal/chewy/README.md

 end
 ```

-If you'll perform something like `City.first.save!` you'll get
-UndefinedUpdateStrategy exception instead of normal object saving
-and index update.
-This exception forces you to choose appropriate
-update strategy for current context.
+If you do something like `City.first.save!` you'll get an UndefinedUpdateStrategy exception instead of the object saving and index updating.
+This exception forces you to choose an appropriate update strategy for the current context.

-If you want to return behavior was before 0.7.0 - just set
-`Chewy.root_strategy = :bypass`.
+If you want to return to the pre-0.7.0 behavior - just set `Chewy.root_strategy = :bypass`.

 #### `:atomic`

 The main strategy here is `:atomic`.
-Assume you have to update a
-lot of records in db.
+Assume you have to update a lot of records in the db.

 ```ruby
 Chewy.strategy(:atomic) do